webpack/webpack.js.org/src/content/configuration/dev-server.md

 Tells dev-server to use [`serveIndex`](https://github.com/expressjs/serve-index) middleware when enabled.

-[`serveIndex`](https://github.com/expressjs/serve-index) middleware generates directory listings on viewing directories that don't have an index.html file.
+The `serveIndex` middleware generates a listing of directory contents when viewing a directory that don't contain an `index.html` file.

 ```javascript
 module.exports = {